12 Feb How to unearth your strengths and find career and life fulfillment

 - What do your instincts say is your best strength?

 For me, finding my superpower strength was a long and windy road.
 If someone had asked me a few years ago, what my signature strength was, I would have rattled off a list of skills.
-What I now pay attention to are those activities which bring me energy.
-If anything, I am rediscovering my true strengths every day.
-I’m more attuned to my strengths than I was before and you can do the same.

 I encourage you to take this journey starting with answer these questions.
 Good luck!